 Besides cancer treatment itself, other factors related to the entire cancer experience may contribute to some chemobrain symptoms.
 These may include:

 Everyone’s experience is different.
-Most people stop having these symptoms within 6 to 9 months after completing cancer treatment.
+Most people stop having these symptoms 6 to 9 months after completing cancer treatment.
 Still, about 25 percent of women continue to struggle with these symptoms.
 Some may have symptoms that last for years.

 If you have metastatic breast cancer, chemobrain may be an ongoing challenge if it is connected to a certain treatment.
 Talk with your doctors about your needs.